CylonicRaider/heim/client/site/heim.md

 client-server API is [documented](heim/api).

 You may have found this page due to the string `euphoria.leet.nu/heim` mentioned in the Go source code.
-Unfortunately, you cannot install the backend via `go install euphoria.leet.nu/heim` (due to a missing feature in the Go source code discovery scheme).
-Even if you could, you would have to retrieve and build the client separately for the backend to be usable.
+The backend can be installed by calling `go install euphoria.leet.nu/heim`, but will be largely non-functional without the client.